 Chantry Park has played host to several large music events and is a base for several charity fun runs.
 The Wildlife and Education Rangers hold events such as nature walks, arts and crafts activities, storytelling and trails for children of all ages.
 The Friends of Chantry Park are working towards developing some smaller events working closely with ActivLives.
 ActivLives has an open day every Tuesday from 10am where visitors can purchase plants from the nursery.

 The park was designated a Conservation Area in 2005 and contains a County Wildlife Site.
 The grounds around the ‘Chantry’ Mansion were laid out in an Italianate style and are on the English Heritage register of historic parks and gardens.
 Plans to restore many of the original features are progressing.

 It has a variety of habitats including ponds, grassland, native and non-native plants, and woodland - including old and veteran trees.
 Chantry is noted for the large meadow adjacent to the Beechwater pond.
 There is a sizeable population of reptiles within the County Wildlife Site.

-A management plan is being drafted during 2015 which will set out the vision for the continued restoration, enhancement and management of Chantry Park.
-It will be produced in draft form for consultation and adoption in late 2015.
+A management plan is being reviewed during 2021 which will set out the vision for the continued restoration, enhancement and management of Chantry Park.
+It will be produced in draft form for consultation and adoption in late 2022.
 Information will appear on this page when the draft is available.

 Chantry is a Grade II listed park in the English Heritage Register of Parks and Gardens.
 It contains three Grade II listed structures: Chantry Mansion, the Hadleigh Road Gate Lodge and the Hadleigh Road gates.